Philanthropy and its dimensions in Zoroastrianism

 Abstract

-With the intensification of nationalism after the First World War and the increase of travel and cultural exchanges, the common feelings between the Persians of India and the supporters of archaic nationalism in Iran intensified.
-As a result of the growth of nationalism and attention to the issue of ...
+With the intensification of nationalism after the First World War and the increase of travel and cultural exchanges, the common feelings between the Persians of India and the supporters ...
 Read More

 The Impact of Extension Foreign Relations on the Cultural Developments of Kermanshah in the Qajar Period (1285-1210.SH)